NaixGames/Polycosmos/README.md

 # Polycosmos
 Polycosmos is a mod for the game Hades, which gives it integration with Archipelago Multiworld.
 Right now Polycosmos is in version:
-0.6.0 and up to this version it possesses the feature detailed below:
+0.9.0 and up to this version it possesses the feature detailed below:

-Modes:
+Modes for heat:
 - Reverse Heat: Start the game with high pacts of punishments.
-The goal is to beat Hades one time.
-Can turn off by putting al pact levels at 0 in the .yaml.
+Pact of punishments reductions are items in the item pool.
+- Minimal Heat: Start the game with high pacts of punishments.
+Pact of punishments can never be set below the initial settings.
+For the brave.
+- Vanilla: Same as the standard game.

 Items:
 - Pact of Punishment down: an item that turns down the level of pact of punishment.
 Note the game may load this effect on the next room, biome or run.